 The Early Alert summary is sent to the Statewide Provosts' Council for review and discussion.
 This step does not apply to new certificate proposals.

-Contact Janice Nave-Abele at APA with all Early Alert questions.
+Contact Janice Nave-Abele at Curriculum Management with all Early Alert questions.

 Early Alert workflow (diagram of the review process)